majoseek/ShipsGame/README.md

 or use armored ships.
 Simple AI is also added, so you can play Singleplayer
 ## Tools
 Program was made and tested in Visual Studio, so its recommended to launch it there,\
-however you can simply run it with g++ or makefile.
+However you can simply run it with g++ or makefile.